simonklee/godis/readme.md

         fmt.Println("foo: ", elem.String())
     }

-To test this example go to the example/ directory.

-    $ cd example/
+Build it:

-    $ make string
+    $ make

-By running make we got an executable called `string`.
+To run it we only need to type:

     $ ./string
     foo: Hello Redis

-If your redis-server isn't running the output looks like this.
+In case your redis server isn't running the output looks like this.

     $ ./string
     Connection error 127.0.0.1:6379